christytan/OCI-GoldenGate/workshops/atp-d/LabGuide100PreparingyourprivatedatacenterintheOracleCloudInfrastructure.md

 - Allow group fleetAdmins to USE virtual-network-family in compartment fleetCompartment

-- Allow group fleetAdmins to inspect tag-namespaces in compartment fleetCompartment
+- Allow group fleetAdmins to INSPECT tag-namespaces in compartment fleetCompartment
 - Allow group dbUsers to READ autonomous-container-databases in compartment fleetCompartment